All Books

 by Ariel Lawhon

-An 18th-century midwife uses her diary to solve a murder her town ignores.
+An 18th-century midwife uses her records to solve a murder her town ignores.

 Key Takeaways

-• One person's meticulous records can become a powerful tool for justice.
+• A person's private records can become powerful public evidence.

 Who Should Read